About The Sharing Temple Counseling Therapists

 Samantha Notaro MSW, LCSW

-Asking for help is not always easy but you have taken the first step to getting support.
-It takes a lot of courage and bravery to reach out and embark on a journey of change.
 Through this process, I use a person-centered approach and strengths-based approach when collaborating with clients for them to achieve their goals and feel like they are heard and valued.
 I always want to create a safe environment for my clients, where they feel like their stories can be told without any judgement and feel like they are able to feel empowered.

 I have worked in the field of mental health since 2018.
-I have experience working with children, adolescents, military personnel and families, and adults in outpatient, residential, in home, school-based settings, drug court, and partial care settings where I would facilitate family, and individual counseling.
-I utilize evidence-based approaches such as cognitive behavioral therapy, trauma focused cognitive behavioral therapy, dialectical behavioral therapy, motivational interviewing, and person-centered therapy within my therapy sessions.
+I have experience working with children, adolescents, military personnel and families, and adults in outpatient, residential, in-home, school-based settings, drug court, IOP, and PHP levels of care.

 Yeimny Gaines